 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose and A Twisted Harmony, A Fall from Grace and A Fair Deliverance.
+Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose, A Twisted Harmony, A Fall from Grace and A Fair Deliverance.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at [email protected] at the same time with the details.